-Prospective Senior High School students would want to attend the best senior high schools in Ghana and Parents will equally want the best for their wards hence the search of suitable schools normally done ahead of the Basic Education Certificate Examination (BECE) each year.
+Prospective Senior High School students would want to attend the best senior high schools in Ghana and Parents will equally want the best for their wards, hence the search of suitable schools normally done ahead of the Basic Education Certificate Examination (BECE) each year.

-Academic performance at WASSCE, School’s achievement, Infrastructure, and facilities are among the important ranking factors the Computerised School Selection and Placement System (CSSPS) and the Ghana Education Service (GES) use to rank Senior High Schools in Ghana.
+Academic performance at WASSCE, School’s achievement, Infrastructure, and facilities are among the important ranking factors the Computerised School Selection and Placement System (CSSPS) and the Ghana Education Service (GES) used to rank Senior High Schools in Ghana.

 Today, we present to you the senior high schools that have defied all odds to register their names as top 10 schools in Accra.

-When it comes to Senior High School education in Ghana, the Greater Accra Region also boasts of best schools offering quality education but unfortunately, only 7 out of the numerous senior high schools in the Region are “First Class Schools”.
+When it comes to Senior High School education in Ghana, the Greater Accra Region also boasts of the best schools offering quality education but unfortunately, only 7 out of the numerous senior high schools in the Region are “First Class Schools”.

 The arrangement of schools in our publication is in no order.
 We are just presenting them as they were written.

-This article is meant to serve as a guide to students or parents who will look for top 10 schools in Accra Region for their wards.
+This article is meant to serve as a guide to students or parents who will look for the top 10 schools in Accra Region for their wards.

 Here are the Top 10 Schools in Accra